robin-rpr/calos/doc/clearly-run-oci.rst

 As noted above, various OCI features are not supported by Charliecloud.
 We have tried to guess which features would be essential to callers;
-:code:`ch-run-oci` fails with an error if these are requested.
+:code:`clearly run-oci` fails with an error if these are requested.
 Otherwise, the request is simply ignored.

 We are interested in hearing about scientific-computing use cases for